AlexNeugroschl/JAX_Risk_Engine/docs/concepts/glossary.md

 likely direction of the other.
 A **covariance matrix** is the mathematical object that encodes correlation (and individual variance/volatility) between every pair of things being simulated at once.

+**Day count convention** — The rule for converting two dates into a fraction of a year (ACT/360, ACT/365 Fixed, ACT/ACT (ICMA), 30/360, …).
+It decides how much interest accrues between two dates, so using the wrong one silently misprices every coupon.
+This codebase keeps two *roles* distinct: the **time axis** used for discounting, and the **accrual** convention the instrument itself specifies.
+An unsupported convention is refused, never defaulted.

 **Discount factor** — A number between 0 and 1 answering "how much is $1, promised at some future date, worth today?"
 A discount factor of 0.95 means $1 in the future is